 Scope 1, 2 and 3 emissions according to the GHG protocol.

-Certainly, not every Scope 3 emissions category will be relevant for every company but knowing and understanding them is very useful to be able to design and put in place effective reduction strategies.
+Not every scope 3 emission category will be relevant for every company, but knowing and understanding them is very useful to be able to set and put in place effective reduction strategies.